AUTHOR AN BROADCASTER

 Subject wise he has helped research the history of a wide range of characters whom the programme has covered, these include highwayman Dick Turpin, Witch-finder General Matthew Hopkins, and even William Shakespeare.

-A REGULAR GUEST ON INTERNATIONAL TELEVISION PROGRAMMES
+A REGULAR GUEST ON INTERNATIONAL TELEVISION

 Richard has also appeared on the History Channel’s Haunted History:- London Special, for which programme he also acted as locations and historical adviser.